 IT Asset Value Recovery: Process & Best Practices for Maximum ROI

-According to industry research, the US IT asset disposition market was valued at $11.38 billion in 2023 and is projected to nearly double, reaching $22.93 billion by 2032, with a steady compound annual growth rate of 8.1 percent (2024–2032).
+According to industry research, the U.S. IT asset disposition market was valued at $11.38 billion in 2023 and is projected to nearly double, reaching $22.93 billion by 2032, with a steady compound annual growth rate of 8.1 percent (2024–2032).

 What Is IT Asset Value Recovery?